Sumida Hokusai Museum

-The Sumida Hokusai Museum (Japanese: すみだ北斎美術館, Sumida Hokusai Bijutsukan) is an art museum in Sumida Ward, Tokyo, Japan, dedicated to the renowned ukiyo-e artist Katsushika Hokusai (1760–1849).
-Opened on November 22, 2016, the museum celebrates Hokusai’s contributions to Japanese art and his global influence, particularly through works like Thirty-six Views of Mount Fuji.
-The museum's collection includes more than 1,800 items related to Hokusai, including paintings, sketches, woodblock prints, and personal artifacts.
+The Sumida Hokusai Museum (Japanese: すみだ北斎美術館, Sumida Hokusai Bijutsukan) is an art museum in Sumida Ward, Tokyo, Japan, dedicated to the ukiyo-e artist Katsushika Hokusai (1760–1849).
+The museum opened on November 22, 2016, and includes more than 1,800 Hokusai-related items, including paintings, sketches, woodblock prints, and personal artifacts.

-The building was designed by Pritzker Prize-winning architect Kazuyo Sejima of the firm SANAA.
-It is noted for its minimalist aluminum façade and angular design, intended to reflect the movement and dynamism found in Hokusai’s artwork.
+The building was designed by Pritzker Prize-winning architect Kazuyo Sejima.

 History

-The Sumida Hokusai Museum was established to honor Katsushika Hokusai, who was born and spent most of his life in the Sumida area of Tokyo.
-The museum was developed by the local Sumida Ward government and opened on November 22, 2016, near Hokusai Dori, a street named in the artist’s memory.
-The location of the museum has historical significance—it was once part of the daimyō residence of the Tsugaru clan during the Edo period.
-According to local tradition, Hokusai once painted a folding screen for the clan at this site.
+The Sumida Hokusai Museum was established to honor Katsushika Hokusai, who was born and spent most of his life in the Sumida area.
+The museum was developed by the local Sumida Ward government and opened on November 22, 2016, near Hokusai Dori, a street named in the artist's memory.

+The location was once part of the daimyō residence of the Tsugaru clan during the Edo period.
+Local tradition states that Hokusai once painted a folding screen for the clan at this site.

 Architecture

 The building, designed by Kazuyo Sejima, features five interlocking volumes clad in reflective aluminum panels.
-The design incorporates multiple entrances, allowing visitors to engage with the museum from various angles.
-The structure aims to foster an open and accessible environment that blends with the surrounding urban fabric.